 A registration fee of $50 will be charged on July 1st.
 These costs are updated yearly.

 Each family is also required to hold a current WHCA membership throughout the duration of the preschool program.
 Your WHCA membership will be renewed at the time of registration if necessary (renewal fees apply).

 A $30 school supply kit fee will be charged Sept 1.
 Once the program begins this cost is non-refundable.

-Can I registering my child for multiple classes?
+Can I register my child for multiple classes?

-Yes you are able to register your child for multiple programs but they must be on different days as for our licensing we are not allowed to have children in class for more then 4 hours/day.
-Example: What would be allowed.
-All afternoons, all mornings (if they are 4 by Dec 31), MWF am & T/Th pm, MWF pm & T/Th am.
+Yes.
+You are able to register your child for multiple programs, but they must be on different days as our licensing does not allow us to have children in class for more than 4 hours/day.
+Example: All afternoons, all mornings (if they are 4 by Dec 31), MWF am & T/Th pm, MWF pm & T/Th am.
 You will only be charged once for the administration fee and the supply fee.

 What does drop off and pick-up look like?

 Our preschool has a new drop-off/pickup location this year to help keep pedestrian traffic at a minimum.
 Parents/caregivers and

 children come to the set of doors located on the north side of the building (near the tennis courts; see image below).
 Please do not

 enter via the main/front doors of the building.
 The teachers will facilitate the hanging up of coats and putting on of indoor shoes.